denisraslov/folderslint/README.md

 `rules` is an array of rules which define permitted directory pathes.

+### Root directory

+You have to specify `root` if you want to check structure in a specific directory.
+Directories which are out if the `root` will not be checked.
+If you want all the directories of the project to be checked, you don't need to specify `root`.

 ### Rules syntax

 There are 3 ways to specify a rule: